MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

 - the property ``application.main.class`` must be set to the Fully Qualified Name of the application main class (for example ``com.mycompany.Main``)
 - a MicroEJ Platform must be provided (see :ref`module_natures_platform_selection` section)
 - :ref:`application_options` must be defined using properties file under in the ``build`` directory (see :ref:`define_option_in_properties_file` section)
 - the module must have been built once before running the Simulator.
-So the ``mmm build`` command must be executed before running the Simulator the first time or after project clean (``mmm clean`` command).
+So the ``mmm build`` command must be executed before running the Simulator the first time or after a project clean (``mmm clean`` command).

   .. note::